alibenra/Climate-and-Debt/writing/main.typ

 $
   pi_j (y, h, b) = frac(exp((V^("nd")_j (y, h, b; b'_j)) / rho_("EV")), sum^(N_b)_("s=1") exp((V^("nd")_s (y, h, b; b'_s))/ rho_("EV")))
 $
 where $rho_("EV") > 0$ approaximates the deterministic choice as it tends to 0.
-The probabilistic rule we use reflects the idea that small changes in fundamentals or expectations might lead the government to pick slightly different debt levels, as is often observed in practice, and not necessarily the one with the highest value.
-Therefore, the probability function gives more weight to options with higher expected value, but all options retain a strictly positive probability of being chosen.
+The probabilistic rule we use reflects the idea that small changes in fundamentals or expectations might lead the government to pick slightly different debt levels, as it is often observed in practice, and not necessarily the one with the highest value.
+Therefore, the $pi_j (y, h, b)$ function assigns a higher probability to next-period debt options $b'_j$ with higher expected values, but all debt level options technically have a strictly positive probability of being chosen as well.
 As the smoothing parameter  $rho_("EV")$ goes to 0, the choice becomes nearly deterministic and the government will almost always pick the option with the highest value.
 \
 Each continuation value $V^("nd") (y, h, b; b'_j)$ is defined as:
 $